BK1603/Blog/content/posts/blog/how_to_study_material.md

 ## Conclusion

 Well there you go.
 That should be it.
 If there are any problems, you can try reaching out via email or gitter.
 My gitter userhandle is BK1603.
 I'll try and help you out as much as possible.
-Also I hope that all you are staying safe and doing well!
+Also I hope that all of you are staying safe and doing well!

 (I'll try and add a comments section soon enough, I've been partly busy and partly lazy about it.)